maddie480/ExtendedVariantMode/README.md

 *   **Liftboost Protection**: Ensures that you get a liftboost when buffering any type of jump off of a moving platform.
 *   **True No Grabbing**: Completely disables the grab input check.
 Useful for maps that repurpose the Grab input.
 *   **Bufferable Grab**: Makes the grab input bufferable, for maps that introduce a new action when pressing Grab.
+*   **Wall-less Wallbounces**: Allows wallbounces to be done... even if no wall is present!

 This can be extended by downloading other mods: